Working During Ramadan In Abu Dhabi - What To Expect

 Extra care should be taken when driving, especially around Iftar when people are trying to reach family and friends to break their fast together.
 A combination of rushing, hunger and tiredness all too often end in accidents.

 Ramadan is a special time.
 Living and working in Abu Dhabi it’s a great opportunity for an Expat to indulge in the Arabic culture.

-Gateway Group Of Companies, Abu Dhabi & Dubai, UAE
+Founder Gateway Group, Abu Dhabi & Dubai, United Arab Emirates

 Gateway Group – We’re Pretty Good At What We Do